deblasis/saga-alien-invasion/README.md

 - [ ] Documentation
 - [ ] UX
 - [ ] Bonus: alien names randomizer
+- [ ] CI/CD and trunk based dev (I am working on this alone... probably overkill for now)

 ## Thinking 🤔
 - [ ] Consider using an EventBus